 Maria Parenti- Baldey is a primary teacher, public speaker and journalist.
 She started Big Sister Blogs to write about Writerly Wisdoms where she shares authors, illustrators and storytellers’ workshop tips.
 Her picture books reviews are from a teacher’s perspective.

 Margaret McKay-Lowndes is a retired Teacher Librarian with an interest in connecting young people to quality literature.
 She has a life long interest in all things language.
 She started out as a secondary school English teacher before morphing into teacher librarian, and now, book reviewer.
+She is the current CBCA judge for Younger Readers.
 Too much reading is hardly enough!

 Leslee Anne Hewson writes for both children and adults and has short stories for adults published in two anthologies.
 She believes in the magic of childhood and considers both child and adult should enjoy children’s books, especially picture books and early readers.